 It is the responsibility of the student to initiate a complete withdrawal from the college.
-The withdrawal date for refund calculation purposes will be the date the student initiated or expressed his/her intention to withdraw from all courses by notifying the Source Center, located on the first floor of Smith Hall.
+The withdrawal date for refund calculation purposes will be the date the student initiated or expressed his/her intention to withdraw from all courses by notifying the Registrar.
 It is recommended that the student consult with the Financial Aid Office to determine the impact a withdrawal may have on future financial aid eligibility.
 A student who receives grades of W or F in ALL classes and is determined to have ceased attendance before the end of the term will be considered an unofficially withdrawal.
 In the event of an unofficial withdrawal, the Financial Aid Office will contact the instructor to obtain a last date of attendance at an academic related activity.
 The withdrawal date will be the later of the last date of attendance documented by the instructor or the midpoint of the term, if a date cannot be determined.